organicnz/colorcraft-versel/README.md

 - Errors in Versel build logs.
 - The hero image on the main page with the elements inside of it is not working as expected.
 The element is moved to the left bottom of the image card.
 - Can you make that little element more glassmorpthic inside of the image card?
+- When I scroll down the page, the navbar has narrows downs on sides.